Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 After the completion of Sa’i, he ordered everyone who had not brought a sacrificial animal to release themselves from Ihram completely, whether they had intended to combine Hajj and Umrah (Hajj al-Qiran) or to perform Hajj separately (Hajj al-Ifrad).
 They were instructed to remain in this state until Yawm al-Tarwiya (8th of Dhul Hijjah), at which point they would assume Ihram for Hajj.

-Yawm al-Talwiyah—8th of Dhul Hijjah
+Yawm al-Tarwiyah—8th of Dhul Hijjah

 The Prophet (peace be upon him) performed Fajr at al-Abtah on Thursday, the 8th of Dhul Hijjah, and left for Mina in mid-morning.
 When the caravan left al-Abtah, those of his companions who had previously left the state of Ihram after having performed Umrah reentered the Ihram to perform Hajj.